-Have you faced any challenges trying to become a Data Analyst?
+Have you faced any challenges trying to become a professional in data analytics?

 For a profile like mine, one of the main challenges has been to learn to program in R. My mind was not used to working with code so this was the part I had to dedicate most of my time to.